 Read this article: U.S. Mobile Advertising Market to Reach $3 Billion By 2014

-Today is Cyber Monday, the busiest shopping day on the Internet.
-People are flocking to search engines and salivating over today's deals like it's turkey time all over again.
+Cyber Monday is the busiest shopping day on the Internet.
+People flock to search engines and salivate over deals like it's turkey time all over again.
 But just because you run an e-commerce site doesn't guarantee instant success on this day of dollar slinging deals and credit card-wielding web searchers.

 Read this article: Seven Holiday Marketing Tips for E-Commerce Websites